Victor S. Johnson Jr.: Litigation over "thermos"

 Because their lunch boxes included a vacuum flask for holding beverages, Aladdin became embroiled with King-Seeley over use of the term Thermos, which was a trademark.
 According to the Smithsonian Institution, "In a 1963 court ruling, it was established that Aladdin and its customers use the word thermos in all lowercase, never use the word in solid capitals letters and can only have an initial capital letter if the rules of grammar require it.
 Additionally, the word thermos must be preceded by a possessive of the name Aladdin and in advertising it must clearly identify material as Aladdin."

 Development of downtown Nashville

 In 1956 Johnson was elected president of the Nashville Chamber of Commerce.
 Johnson worked on the consolidation of city and county governments in 1963.
 Aladdin, in 1958, was selected as the subject of a New Horizons network television documentary, with special emphasis on its clean, efficient manufacturing, a welcomed improvement over smokestack factories prevalent at that time.
 In 1963, Aladdin was honored with presentation of an E-Award as designated by the late President John F. Kennedy for excellence in export expansion.

 Johnson was one of the developers for MetroCenter during the redevelopment of downtown Nashville in the 1970s.
 Nashville banker William F. Earthman said in 1979, "Without Victor Johnson, we never would have had Metropolitan government.
 He had a vision and absolute determination to see it through when an awful lot of people didn't like the idea."

+In 1988, Johnson's employee at Aladdin, John Bridges, shared with him an idea for a linear public park north of the Tennessee State Capitol in downtown Nashville.
+A construction boom that began in the mid-20th century had resulted in several skyscrapers being constructed around the capitol, but the view to the north remained largely unobstructed.
+Bridges was an advocate for preserving this, and felt that the site could be developed into a public park to commemorate the state's bicentennial in 1996.
+The state had been acquiring the land north of the capitol since the early 1970s, with tentative plans for constructing additional office space as the state government grew.
+Johnson shared Bridges' idea with Governor Ned McWherter in 1989, and consulted New York architect Robert Lamb Hart, who in 1990 devised a plan that integrated distinct elements along the site's length that incorporated a park and new state office buildings.
+Around the same time the state began preparing for the commemorations for the state's bicentennial, and ultimately chose to construct a new state park on the site.
+The park, which was named Bicentennial Capitol Mall State Park, opened for the state's bicentennial on June 1, 1996.